Skip to content

 String Splitting

-You can use the split method to split a string into an array.
+The split method splits a string into an array.

 groovy